weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 said to be continuously differentiable in E if f' is a continuous mapping of E into L(R", R™).

-More explicitly, it is required that to every x € E and to every &¢ >0 corresponds a 6 > 0 such that
+More explicitly, it is required that to every x € E and to every &c >0 corresponds a 6 > 0 such that

 If'y) -'x)ll<e

-ifyeFand |x —y|<d.
+ifyeFand |x -y|<d.
-If this is so, we also say that f is a %'-mapping, or that f € ¢'(E).
+If this is so, we also say that f is a %'-mapping, or that f € c'(E).

 9.21 Theorem Suppose f maps an open set E = R" into R™.
 Then fe %'(E) andonly if thepartial derivatives D; f; exist and are continuous on Efor 1 <i<m,